spatie/laravel-analytics/README.md

 }
 ```

-Good news is yhis isn't an issue with the package, Google, or even your application.
+Good news is this isn't an issue with the package, Google, or even your application.
 When working with Homestead and you suspend the machine, the internal clock in homestead falls out of sync with the real world.
 Google's servers catches this discrepency and denies the request.
 To resolve this, simply `reload` homestead.

 <a name="testing"></a>
 ## Testing